KiwifruitDev/arkham-revived/README.md

 Instead, it generates per-session UUIDs determined by the ticket and a master key.

-This UUID is used to authenticate the user when saving data to the database.
+If the user's IP address is found in the database, the server will provide the linked UUID.

+Otherwise, their data will not be saved.

 ### Security